List of proposed amendments to the Constitution of the United States: Amending process

-The decision of which ratification method will be used for any given amendment is Congress' alone to make, as is the decision to set a ratification deadline.
+The decision of which ratification method will be used for any given amendment is Congress' alone to make.
 Only for the 21st amendment was the latter procedure invoked and followed.
 Upon being properly ratified, an amendment becomes an operative addition to the Constitution.

 19th century

 Constitutional amendment proposals considered in but not approved by Congress during the 19th century included: